I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 1.7x 4k Crop – If you want to shoot 4k video on the Canon EOS R you have to shoot at a 1.7x crop.

-Have you noticed everyone complaining about this feature is shooting their Youtube video reviews on the GH5?
-A micro four thirds sensor camera?
+Have you noticed everyone complaining about this feature is shooting their YouTube video reviews on the GH5?
+A micro-four thirds sensor camera?
 This paradox blows my mind.
 Do I need to say more?

 4k Bitrate – The Canon EOS R 4k Bitrate is 480mbps.
-The Sony 4k bitrate is 100mbps, the Fujifilm X-T3 bitrate is 400mbps.
+The Sony 4k bitrate is 100mbps, and the Fujifilm X-T3 bitrate is 400mbps.
 While I think the Fujifilm X-T3 is your best option for serious video, the Canon EOS R bitrate is 4x better than the Sony A7III.
 Sony’s bitrate is 100mbps, Canon’s is 480mbps.

 That is so unbelievably significant I can’t understand how so many people missed this.
 You’re getting more than 4x the data with the Canon EOS R compared to the Sony A7III.
 With the X-T3 you’re not only getting 4x the data as the Sony A7III, but you’re also getting 10-bit internal and H.265.
 Now the Canon doesn’t do 10-bit internal or H.265, which is too bad.

-1080p Bitrate – Is also the best in class for full frame at 180mbps.
-I’m not sure the bitrate of 1080p on the Sony A7III, but on my A7rIII it’s 50mbps.
-So with 1080p you get over 3x the information.
-Granted, on the Sony you can shoot 120fps at 100mbps.
+1080p Bitrate – This is also the best in class for full frame at 180mbps.
+I’m not sure about the bitrate of 1080p on the Sony A7III, but on my A7rIII, it’s 50mbps.
+So with 1080,p you get over 3x the information.
+Granted, on the Sony, you can shoot 120fps at 100mbps.
 The Fujifilm X-T3 can do 200mbps at 1080p and 120fps, so it’s clearly the winner here.

 When looking at pure video quality and information captured compared to the Sony A7III, you’re getting 3-4x more information with the EOS R. The downside is that 1.7x crop if you decide to shoot 4k, and the rolling shutter is not great either.
-Why does no body talk about bitrate?
+Why does nobody talk about bitrate?
 It’s so important.
 I think that’s a fair trade-off.
 1.7x but more than 4x the bitrate?
 I’d take more bitrate any day especially considering all the great Canon APS-C lenses out there.

 The Sensor